top of page

 Navigating the various avenues to attain legal permanent residency through an employment-based green card can be complex.
 Identifying the appropriate path, assessing eligibility, and successfully navigating the steps involved can pose significant challenges without the guidance of a skilled green card attorney.

-Canero Fadul Immigration, headquartered in Miami, Florida, stands as a premier immigration firm specializing in employment, family, and humanitarian immigration matters.
+Canero Fadul Reis Law, headquartered in Miami, Florida, stands as a premier immigration firm specializing in employment, family, and humanitarian immigration matters.
 With a collective experience exceeding 25 years, our firm has earned a reputation for profound knowledge and steadfast dedication to immigration issues.

 Want to Start Your Employment Based Visa Book a Consult with Us!